TrueBlocks/trueblocks-docs/content/data-model/admin.md

 - **API**:
   - [Calls to `/pins`](/api#operation/admin-pins)

-Below is a list of the data fields for pinnedchunks.
-Following that are the commands that produce or manage pinnedchunks.
+Pinnedchunk data is made of the following data fields:

 | Field     | Description                                                 | Type     |
 | --------- | ----------------------------------------------------------- | -------- |